debisic/Book-Reviews-Statistical-Machine-Learning/README.md

 1. Open the Dockerfile and comment the CMD["python3","train.py"] then map with volume on your local pc

-2. Build the docker images
+2. Build the docker images, here the image is named `books`
 ```

 docker build . -t books -f src/Dockerfile